hdsu-bioquant/scArchon/README.md

     conda activate snakemake_env
     ```
 - Activate the environment: `conda activate snakemake_env`
-- Ensure that you have a GPU (see above for versions) and singularity running (if on a cluster, maybe can be loaded using `module avail`, then `module load singularity-X.X.X`)
+- Ensure that you have a GPU with CUDA 12.4+ and Singularity 3.6+ available

 # Setting up your experiments
 - You can set up your experiments in `config/datasets.tsv`.